European-Unified-ID/euid-docs-preview/preview/docs/ref-info/ref-tokens.md

 - The token generation logic checks for user opt-out.
 If the user has opted out of EUID, no EUID token is generated.
 For details, see [User Opt-Out](../getting-started/gs-opt-out.md).
 - The token has a limited life, but can be refreshed using the refresh token.
 - You can refresh many times, to get a new EUID token and corresponding new refresh token, as long as the current EUID token is always refreshed before the current refresh token expires.
-- If the token has expired, or as an alternative to refreshing an existing token, you can generate a new EUID token from the original hashed or unhashed email address.
+- If the token has expired, or as an alternative to refreshing an existing token, you can generate a new EUID token from the original hashed or unhashed email address or phone number.
 - Publishers send EUID tokens in the bidstream.
 - Refreshing an EUID token does not invalidate/expire the original or previous EUID token.
 You can still use the earlier token until it expires.